vladcc/pal/README.md

 You can now use it as a password you don't have to remember.
 You will need pal when you want to log in, though.

 There are three versions - for Windows, for Linux, and a JavaScript implementation for browsers.
-The Windows and Linux versions offer the options to hide or show your input and the output.
-The Windows one can output the password directly to the clipboard, so you can paste it in the password field.
+The Windows and Linux versions offer the options to hide or show your input and output.
+The Windows version outputs to the clipboard so you can directly paste in any password field.
-To do the same in Linux use the pal.sh script and follow the instructions there.
+To do the same in Linux use pal.sh.
+On Windows it's also better to use pal.cmd rather than running pal directly, as the script runs pal a second time for you in order to clean the clipboard.

-After login don't forget to run pal again with empty input so to erase your password from the clipboard.